kostya9/DirectxLovesFsharp/README.md

 - Make sure you release COM objects or tie them to GC Roots so that strange finalizer boogey-woogey internal CLR errors won't occur (alternatively, create nice wrappers that implement finalizers/disposables. oh well, I am too lazy for that)
 - nativeint.ToPointer() is a handy method
 - BeginPaint and EndPaint should be called in WinProc on WM_PAINT
+- Use GC.KeepAlive at the end of the function if you don't want things to be collected during method body execution